snayfach/IGGdb/README.md

 # IGGdb: integrated genomes from the gut microbiome and other environments

-The current dataset is part of a pre-publication release.

 We constructed the IGGdb using data from a number of domains, including PATRIC, IMG, and MAGs assembled from 3,810 publicly available human gut metagenomes from the NCBI SRA.
 If this repository is useful, please consider additionally citing the individual sources and studies the data was derived from.

 Note that many of the genomes in this repository were assembled from metagenomes.
 Lower quality genomes and MAGs need to be treated with special care to avoid issues with missingness, contamination, and short contigs.
 When in doubt, restrict your analysis to the high-quality genome sets.